erdo/clean-modules-sample/README.md

 Many Android implementations of clean architecture use [Reactive Streams](http://www.reactive-streams.org/) (usually RxJava or Kotlin Flow) to connect architectural layers together.
 I believe that while Reactive Streams is a fantastic initiative, it is *completely the wrong abstraction* for **architecting android applications** and implementing non-trivial **reactive UIs** (please note, I'm not saying you shouldn't use reactive steams **in Android** there are plenty of good reasons to use reactive streams in general).

-Sounds crazy right?
-Well, take a look at the code, I'd love to hear back if you find a way to improve it further (for me, improvement means: quicker to develop, more robust, easier to understand and maintain, no magic, less boilerplate, thinner UI layer).
-These are the qualities that let a technique scale for huge mobile app projects IMO.
+The aim of this sample is to showcase an implemention of clean architeture which is: quicker to develop, more robust, easier to understand and maintain, has no magic, has less boilerplate, and a thinner UI layer.
+These are the qualities that let a technique scale for huge mobile app projects, and if you find any way to improve on the qualities listed, please open an issue or open a PR with suggested improvements.

 ![screen shot of sample](clean_modules_screenshot.png)
 ![video of sample](clean-modules-vid.gif)